space150/boba.js/README.md

 })
 ```

+You can also get and set `tracker.siteName`.

 #### pageName

 Default: `'page'`

 The name of the page.
-Can be accessed with `tracker.getPageName`.

 Example: